 Webull is a brokerage firm that facilitates your trades whereas Betterment is an advisory firm with brokerage services that trades on your behalf.

 Webull focuses on trading; Betterment focuses on long-term investing

 Webull is designed for active trading that generates income (or losses) quickly whereas Betterment’s design favors investing for the long haul.
 Still, Webull can help you reach wealth-building goals and Betterment can help you achieve income-generation goals, and vice versa.

-Using Webull, it’s easy to acquire a position in a certain company or companies, accumulating shares on a daily, weekly, or monthly basis.
+Using Webull, it’s easy to acquire a position in a certain company, accumulating shares on a daily, weekly, or monthly basis.
 This approach allows you to build wealth over a long period of time.
 But the company’s focus is on making it easy to make money on price fluctuations by buying and selling shares.